5 stars

 Conditions for visa renewal:

-Within the first 2 years, the Canadian company must make progress towards its goals, and the business must be operational (no profits are required).
+Within the first 2 years, the Canadian company must make progress toward its goals, and the business must be operational (no profits are required).

 Family Members:

 Family members can join the main applicant.
-The spouse may get a work permit and children may get a study permit.
-Children may attend a public school for free.
+The spouse may get a work permit, and the children may get a study permit.
+The children may attend a public school for free.

 Access to health care: